shmilylty/OneForAll/README.en.md

            python3 aiobrute.py --target m.{fuzz}.a.bz --fuzz True --rule [a-z] run

        Note:
-           The setting of the parameter segment is affected by CPU performance, network bandwidth, and operator restrictions.
-By default, 500 subdomains are set as task groups.
-When you feel that your environment is not affected by the above factors, the current blasting speed is slow, so it is strongly recommended to use the dictionary.
-Size resizing: 100,000 dictionary suggestions set to 5000, million dictionary set to 50000.

            Parameter valid optional value 1, 0, none indicates that the export is valid, invalid, and all subdomains, respectively.